aurajs/aura/README.md

 ## Creating a Component

-By default components are retrieved from a directory called `components/` that must be at the same level as your HTML document.
+By default, components are retrieved from a directory called `components/` that must be at the same level as your HTML document.

-Let's say we want to create an "hello" component.
-To do that we need to create a `components/hello/` directory
+Let's say we want to create a "hello" component.
+To do that, we need to create a `components/hello/` directory

 This directory must contain:

 - A `main.js` file.
 It will bootstrap and describe the component.
 It is mandatory, no matter how small it can be.
-- All the other files that your component needs (models, templates, …).
+- All the other files that your component needs (models, templates, ...).

 For our "hello" component the `main.js` will be: